robric/wiki-contrail-controller/Provision-RBAC-on-Existing-Contrail-3.1-Setup.md

-Below are the steps to provision RBAC in an EXISTING 3.1 setup.
+## Below are the steps to provision RBAC in an EXISTING 3.1/3.0.3.X setup

+# In /etc/contrail/contrail-api.conf

-          Set “aaa_mode=rbac” in /etc/contrail/contrail-api.conf
+          SET “aaa_mode=rbac”

-In /etc/neutron/api-paste.ini
+# In /etc/neutron/api-paste.ini

           REPLACE